mekanism/Mekanism/README.md

 + oredict recipe for gemDiamond to be enriched(mekanism) to compresseddiamonds Thorfusion#30
 + cleaned and upgraded gradle building
 + added autodownload for dependencies and missing dependency warning
++ oredict for steeltools
++ added dimension whitelist config for windmills, by default only overworld is whitelisted Thorfusion#47
++ silicon integration is enabled if enderio or gc or project red is installed, silicon is now used to make instead of iron control circuits Thorfusion#45
++ added oredict componentcontrolcircuit for advanced control circuit

 #### [Pokemonplatin](https://github.com/Pokemonplatin) - Mekanism CE Team
 + Teleporter and Quantum Entangloporter now have a trusted channel for smp Thorfusion#22